SalmanIqbalMughal/demoFirst/README.md

 # demoFirst
-This is my first sample Git Repository.
+Hello, This is my first sample Git Repository.
 <br>
 By - Salman Iqbal Mughal